phorton1/base-apps-gitMUI/docs/status.md

 ## Automatic Status Updating

-There is a preference, GITHUB_UPDATE_INTERVAL, default 90, which *should* be set to 0 or a minimum of 60, that will cause the monitor thread to check for changes to github events.
+There is a preference, gitHub_UPDATE_INTERVAL, default 90, which *should* be set to 0 or a minimum of 60, that will cause the monitor thread to check for changes to gitHub events.

 If there is a problem (i.e. no internet connection) doing a monitorUpdate(), the system will report an error and stop